Cives Mundi

-Founded in 1987 in Soria, Spain, Cives Mundi is a non-governmental organization.
+Cives Mundi is a non-governmental organization.
+It was founded in 1987 in Soria, Spain.
 Cives Mundi is currently developing its projects for cooperation in Latin America, Caribbean, Maghreb, Sub-Saharan Africa and Asia.

 History

 Cives Mundi was founded on November 11, 1987, as a cultural association aiming at making exchanges with Eastern countries in Europe.
 Cooperation activities were not carried out until ten years later.

 In 1998 the first cooperation project for Cives Mundi as a non-governmental organization was identified.
 A plan for the full development of the Cochabamba Peruvian region.
 Cochabamba was one of the least favoured regions of the Andean country and suffered from a serious problem of children malnutrition and illiteracy.

 In 2005 Cives Mundi started to work in the Dominican Republic, TunisiaAlgeria, Morocco, Mauritania, Kenya, Tanzania, Philippines, Cambodia and Bangladesh.

 Areas of activity

 Maghreb

 Since 2005, Cives Mundi has worked in Morocco, Tunisia, Algeria and Mauritania within the Collective Network for the Sustainable Development of Oasis (RADDO, for its French acronym) in restoring several oasis in the countries and, thus, fighting against desertification.
 One general objective of Cives Mundi is to diminish the consequences of environmental degradation in rural areas where poverty areas exist by promoting sustainable farming techniques, improving the management of water resources and establishing renewable energies.
 Other main objective is to develop activities to raise public awareness, instruct and deal with gender issues in order to consolidate and, whenever possible, create a civil society.